-The Foundation provides donations of money and services to Alberta Health Services ("AHS") for use at the Sturgeon Community Hospital (the "Hospital").
+The Foundation provides donations of money and services to Alberta Health Services ("AHS") for use at the Sturgeon Community Hospital (the "Hospital") to the extent that these funds are not available from other sources.
 These funds are used to enhance family care, purchase leading edge medical equipment, support further innovation and provide on-site and community education.